MolotovCherry/molotovcherry/README.md

 - 🔭 I’m currently working on KMagick / assorted projects
 - 💬 Ask me about anything Rust
 - 😃 For fun, I like making music (FL Studio)
-- 💻 Job offers / inquiries are welcome, please see below on how to contact me.
+- 💻 For inquiries, please see below on how to contact me.

 🔗 You can view my github site/blog [here](https://cherryleafroad.github.io/)